RadiologyThe Radiology Department at Rangely District Hospital is committed to offer the highest quality of medical care. Our services include:

 Mammography patient's may schedule an exam without a physician's order but must provide a physician contact for follow up reporting.

-For appointments with one of our physician, please call:
+For appointments with one of our physicians, please call:

 Rangely Family Clinic - (970) 675-2237